ETIM-PAUL/lala/README.md

 https://rapidapi.com/SAdrian/api/data-imdb1/

-Use the route /getAwardsById to get awarded actors
+Use the route /getAwardsById to get awards won by an actor

 A bar chat is now created based on how many awards are gotten in a particular year.